Kenya election chief fears vote won't be credible

 Chebukati warned that if the current political crisis is not resolved, the country risks finding itself in a situation "possibly worse" than in 2007 and 2008, when more than 1,000 people died in political violence that turned ethnic in nature.

-"If we don't cap this mess I fear for the future," he said.
+"If we don't cap this mess, I fear for the future," he said.

-Chebukati insisted he had no plans to resign himself.
+Chebukati insisted he had no plans to resign.
 "The politicians are the greatest threat," he said.
 "I will not tolerate the threats on my staff any more."

 Since the Supreme Court ruling, Kenyatta's main challenger for the presidency, opposition leader Raila Odinga, has pulled out of the rerun, saying that issues around the way the first election was run have not been resolved.